miikasyvanen/FastECU/README.md

 And from forked nisprog/npkernel project by rimwall (modified for Subaru): https://github.com/rimwall

+Huge thanks to following:
+- rimwall
+- SergArb
+- alesv

+Also big thanks to:
+- fenugrec, whos kernel development with rimwall for Renesas SH-processors made this project to start at the first place.

-Huge thanks to fenugrec and rimwall, without their efforts this project would not be started!
+**Without all mentioned efforts this project would not be succeeded so far!**

 The code, unless otherwise specified, is licensed under GPLv3 which has certain restrictions.
 Here is a short summary: